jchidley/mkdocs-material-test/docs/Linux/2021-06-17-Arch-Linux-Installation.md

 rsync /boot/* /boot/efi/nuc3arch1/ # copy all of the boot files across
 ```

-Create an EFI shell script to boot the new opearting system.
+Create an EFI shell script to boot the new operating system.

 Tabbing for completion speeds this up and avoids errors